hongzhonglu/vivarium/README.md

    `> lein run`

-Use a "Lens" browser page to view the agents in action.
+Use a "vivarium" browser page to view the agents in action.
 To do this, open another shell tab onto the shepherd repo directory and run:

-   `> lein run -m shepherd.lens`
+   `> lein run -m shepherd.vivarium`

 then open a browser window onto [http://localhost:33332/](http://localhost:33332/)

 Now you can start a virtual microscope experiment in a "command" terminal tab:

-   `> python -m lens.environment.control experiment --number 3 --type metabolism --experiment_id exp123`
+   `> python -m vivarium.environment.control experiment --number 3 --type metabolism --experiment_id exp123`

 This will send four `ADD_AGENT` messages to the shepherd: one for the _lattice environment_ agent and three for the _cell simulation_ agents.
 Note the `agent_id` for the lattice as you will need this for future control messages (like `run` and `shutdown`).
 These messages are received by the shepherd and you will see all the agents' logs in the "shepherd" tab.

 You can `run`/`pause` the simulation at will:

-   `> python -m lens.environment.control run`
+   `> python -m vivarium.environment.control run`

-   `> python -m lens.environment.control pause`
+   `> python -m vivarium.environment.control pause`

 You can add another cell agent:

-   `> python -m lens.environment.control add`
+   `> python -m vivarium.environment.control add`

 (If you're running multiple environment agents, you can specify a lattice environment agent id via the `--id` option.)

 You can remove a cell agent using the prefix of the agent's id (you don't have to type the whole id):

-   `> python -m lens.environment.control remove --id dgaf`
+   `> python -m vivarium.environment.control remove --id dgaf`

 Finally, to shut down the experiment, run `shutdown`:

-   `> python -m lens.environment.control shutdown`
+   `> python -m vivarium.environment.control shutdown`

 Notice this just shuts down the agents.
 The Shepherd is still running and ready for a new experiment.
-Use `Ctrl-C` to stop the Shepherd and Lens processes.
+Use `Ctrl-C` to stop the Shepherd and Vivarium processes.

 ## command summary